Cheapest car insurance in New Hampshire for a bad driving record

 Cheapest car insurance in New Hampshire with multiple tickets

-Auto-Owners is the cheapest car insurance company for drivers with multiple traffic tickets, with rates averaging $921 or $77.
+The cheapest insurer for drivers with multiple tickets is Auto-Owners, with rates averaging $921 annually or $77 monthly.

 One ticket will affect car insurance rates, but multiple tickets will increase rates by a lot more.
 Repeated failure to obey speed limits and traffic laws means insurers are more likely to pay claims because of your risky driving.